11 Ways People Test Your Emotional Resilience Without You Noticing

 8. They delay their response

 People use delayed response to gauge how emotionally resilient you are.
 A delayed response brings on overthinking.
 Because your imagination begins to create narratives.
-When you don’t allow time control your emotional stability, you demonstrate resilience.
+When you don’t allow time to control your emotional stability, you demonstrate resilience.

 Because the brain fills quiet with potential consequences, this causes anticipatory worry.
 The loss of perceived control is what causes the emotional pain.
-When you don’t allow time control your emotional equilibrium, you demonstrate resilience.
+When you don’t allow time to control your emotional equilibrium, you demonstrate resilience.

 9. They change the tone suddenly